lamalab-org/toolminutes/papers/ms_prediction_graph_transformers/tandem_ms_prediction_graph_transformers.md

 <br>

 **Explainability using gradient attributions: Mass spectrum of propranolol**
-- Separation of Nitrogen-Containing Peaks:The gradient attribution maps reveal that nitrogen-containing peaks can be linearly separated from those without nitrogen, demonstrating that the model captures meaningful chemical information related to nitrogen content.
+- Separation of Nitrogen-Containing Peaks: The gradient attribution maps reveal that nitrogen-containing peaks can be linearly separated from those without nitrogen, demonstrating that the model captures meaningful chemical information related to nitrogen content.
 - Improved Classification Accuracy: The linear classification accuracy is significantly higher when using nitrogen labeling compared to random labeling, with nearly half of the peaks being perfectly separable based on their gradient attributions, highlighting the effectiveness of the attributions in distinguishing chemical compositions.

 ## Advantages of MassFormer